liz-stippell/quantum-glissando-effect/README.md

 2. `pip install numpy`
 3. `pip install scipy`

-If you are using Jupyter Notebook v7.0+ you must also install:
+If you are using Jupyter Notebook v7.0+ (*Note: this version is not maintaned*) you must also install:
 1. `pip install ipympl`